valeriareynososf/rebuildable/part-1-backend.md

 # Authenticate Me - Backend

-In this multi-part project, you will learn how to put together an entire Express + React application with authentication.
+In this multi-part project, you will learn how to put together an entire Express + React application with authentication.CORS

 ## Phase 0: Backend Set Up